samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 ### Master the workflow
 **Core Terraform workflow**
-- **write** Author infrastructure as code.
+- **write**, Author infrastructure as code.
-- **plan** Preview changes before applying
+- **plan**,  Preview changes before applying.
-- **apply** Provision reproducible infrastructure.
+- **apply**, Provision reproducible infrastructure.

 **terraform init**
-- Copy a Source Module: By default, terraform init assumes that the working directory already contains a configuration and will attempt to initialize that configuration.
+- **Copy a Source Module**, During init, it assumes that the working directory already contains a configuration and will attempt to initialize that configuration.

-- Backend Initialization: During init, the root configuration directory is consulted for backend configuration and the chosen backend is initialized using the given configuration settings.
+- **Backend Initialization**, During init, the root configuration directory is consulted for backend configuration and the chosen backend is initialized using the given configuration settings.

-- Child Module Installation: During init, the configuration is searched for module blocks, and the source code for referenced modules is retrieved from the locations given in their source arguments.
+- **Child Module Installation**, During init, the configuration is searched for module blocks, and the source code for referenced modules is retrieved from the locations given in their source arguments.

-- Plugin Installation: For providers distributed by HashiCorp, init will automatically download and install plugins if necessary.
+- **Plugin Installation**, For providers distributed by HashiCorp, init will automatically download and install plugins if necessary.
 Plugins can also be manually installed in the user plugins directory, located at ~/.terraform.d/plugins on most operating systems and %APPDATA%\terraform.d\plugins on Windows.

 **terraform validate**
 Validate runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
-It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types
+It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

 **terraform plan**
 The terraform plan command is used to create an execution plan.
 Terraform performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.